-Children Act Fast, So Do Poisons
+Children Act Fast, So Do Accidents

-In conjunction with the 2013 Presidential Proclamation, signed by the President of the United States, ACI and manufacturers shared safety messages about the safe and proper use of single-load liquid laundry packets.
+Last year, in conjunction with the 2013 Presidential Proclamation, signed by the President of the United States, ACI and manufacturers shared safety messages about the safe and proper use of single-load liquid laundry packets.
 This new product needs to be handled differently to prevent accidents in the home and unnecessary trips to medical facilities.
 As with all cleaning products, we encourage parents and caregivers to keep this product out of reach of children.
 Why?
 Liquid laundry packets contain concentrated laundry detergent and are harmful if swallowed or exposed to the eye.

 Cleaning product manufacturers and the U.S. Consumer Product Safety Commission are encouraging consumers to follow these safety practices: